felangel/bloc/docs/coreconcepts.md

 # Core Concepts (package:bloc)

-?> Please make sure to carefully read and understand the following sections before working with [package:bloc](https://pub.dev/packages/bloc).
+?> Please make sure to carefully read the following sections before working with [package:bloc](https://pub.dev/packages/bloc).

 There are several core concepts that are critical to understanding how to use the bloc package.